 The dissertation committee chair will provide the student with iterative feedback on proposal drafts produced by the student.
 The committee chair will make the determination of when the proposal is of sufficient quality to disseminate to dissertation committee members.
-Although time estimates for preparing the proposal are given in Section 3 below, it is important to keep in mind that the time it takes to complete this phase of the process is dependent on the time it takes the student to produce a proposal document of sufficient quality.
+Although time estimates for preparing the proposal are given below, it is important to keep in mind that the time it takes to complete this phase of the process is dependent on the time it takes the student to produce a proposal document of sufficient quality.

-Section 2.2.2: Scheduling the Dissertation Proposal Defense Meeting
+Scheduling the Dissertation Proposal Defense Meeting